Towards Inference Delivery Networks: Distributing Machine Learning with Optimality Guarantees: Acknowledgement

 \section{Acknowledgement}

 This work has been carried out in the framework of a common lab agreement between Inria and Nokia Bell Labs.
-G.~Neglia acknowledges support from Inria under the exploratory action MAMMALS.
+This research was supported in part by the French Government through the ``Plan de Relance'' and ``Programme d'investissements d`avenir'' and by Inria under the exploratory action MAMMALS.

 \ifnum\isextended=1

 \appendices